Stored product insects

 - pests from stored grains are usually also stored product insects, which are easy to find outdoors

 Stored product insects are popular within many households and businesses in the food industry.
-There are different ways for them to start a new infestation.
-Sometimes they are brought to premises with an infested batch or packed product.
-In other cases the stored product insects are actually already present widely outdoors and they are brought inside the property.
-Once brought inside and started an infestation, you may see a group of adults together when they have come out to move around the property.
+There are different ways that an infestation is being introduced.
+Sometimes they are brought to premises with an infested batch of raw materials or foodstuffs.
+In other cases the stored product insects are actually already present widely outdoors and they are brought inside the domestic property, the industrial plant or food storage warehouse.

-Our team of professionally trained pest technicians have years of experience tackling stored product insects infestations in London and the surrounding counties.
-If you encounter a stored product infestation at your property or business premises and you are not sure how to tackle the problem, in Prime Pest Control we create tailored pest management schemes, which are suited individually to our customer’s needs and requirements.
+Our team of professionally trained pest technicians by the British pest Control Association (BPCA) have years of experience tackling stored product insects infestations in London and the surrounding counties.
+If you encounter a stored product infestation at your property or business premises and you are not sure how to tackle the problem, at Prime Pest Control we create tailored pest management schemes, which are suited individually to our customer’s needs and requirements.
 You can call our pest control specialists for free stored product insects advice on our company numbers, where you can also book your appointment for inspection and have a bespoke pest management plan made with your needs and interest in mind.

 Stored product insects is a general name for various kinds of beetles, moths, weevils, and a mite.
 They can cause significant problems to your home supplies, business and produce.
 Not only do they infest those and make them unfit for use but if they are not dealt with timely, they can contaminate the ready-made products and put your name and business in an unfavourable situation.
 Having a regularly set-up pest control schedule would help you prevent a stored product insect infestation.
 In the long term it can save you money and keep your, home or business, name and reputation clear.